cbmira01/FeatureRanking/doc/REPORT.md

 ### Entropy measure

-The entropy measure of a dataset, or a feature of a dataset, is a measure of in some sense the amount of "information" or "surprise" or "effort required to explain" embedded in the data.
-When features are compared with each other round-robin, the feature with the lowest entropy with respect to the dataset is selected for removal.
+The entropy measure of a dataset, or a feature of a dataset, is a measure of, in some sense, the amount of "information" or "surprise" or "effort required to explain" embedded in the data.
+When features are compared with each other round-robin, the feature with the lowest entropy with respect to the entirety of the dataset is selected for removal.
 This process continues until all features are ranked from the "least surprising" to the most.

 ![equation](https://latex.codecogs.com/svg.image?E&space;=&space;-\sum_{i=1}^{N-1}&space;\sum_{j=i&plus;1}^{N}(S_i_j&space;*&space;log(S_i_j)&space;&plus;&space;(1-S_i_j)&space;*&space;log(1-S_i_j)))